The Sydney Harbour Bridge was no different. This week is the 80th anniversary of its opening in March 1932.

 Premier Jack Lang opened the Harbour Bridge on 19th March 1932.
 One moment of ugliness occurred with Francis Edward de Groot, a member of a nasty rightwing organisation called the New Guard, disrupted the opening ceremony by slashing the ceremonial ribbon before the Premier was able to officially open the bridge.
 But in typical Australian fashion, the ribbon was simply stuck back together and the Premier completed his task.

-I am amazed that the opening celebrations were an all-singing all-dancing roadshow since we know that Sydney, like most of the world, was suffering terribly from Great Depression in 1932.
+I'm amazed the opening celebrations were an all-singing all-dancing roadshow since we know that Sydney, like all the world, was suffering terribly from Great Depression in 1932.
 Yet half a million people participated in the Venetian-type carnival with floats, bands and a procession of passenger ships under the Bridge.
 It was a very big party!

 poster, opening celebrations, 1932